The professional website of Professor Ashraf M. Salama with links to collections of publications and downloadable materials

 Impact Engagement Webinar, Design & Placemaking in a Post-Covid World.

-Online/Glasgow, 13 January 2021.
+Online/Glasgow - UK, 13 January 2021.

 Ashraf M. Salama, Reproducing architecture and urbanism in the midst of a pandemic condition.